iobis/tracking-data/README.md

 ## List of applications, services
-- identifying priority sites for conservation
+- Identifying priority sites for conservation

 ## List of science questions, knowledge challenges
 - Insights into Pelagic Migrations: Implications for Ecology and Conservation